TanStack/router/docs/guide/code-splitting.md

 })
 ```

-This is a bit noisy and repetitive, so the TanStack Router exports a `lazyRouteComponent` wrapper that you can use to simplify this process:
+This is a bit noisy and repetitive, so TanStack Router exports a `lazyRouteComponent` wrapper that you can use to simplify this process:

 ```tsx
 import { lazyRouteComponent } from '@tanstack/react-router'